JRK-007/PyATM/README.md

 * Mail: [rahulkrishnaofficial@gmail.com](mailto:rahulkrishnaofficial@gmail.com)

 ---
+## 📝 License
+This project is open-source and available under the [MIT License](LICENSE).
+---

 ## 🌟 Star This Repo

+## 🤝 Contributing

+Feel free to fork this repo and open a pull request if you'd like to:

+- Improve GUI design
+- Add password encryption
+- Add SQL file generator script

+All contributions are welcome!

+---

+## 🐞 Known Issues

+- GUI may appear stretched on certain high-resolution displays.
+- PDF files overwrite if same date is selected multiple times.
+- Account registration does not validate duplicate usernames (yet).

+---
+## 🚧 Future Enhancements

+- 🔐 Add OTP/email-based 2FA login system
+- 📊 Visual dashboard for admin analytics
+- 🌍 Web version using Flask or Django
+- 📱 Mobile-friendly version using Kivy

+---

 If this project helped you or inspired you, please ⭐ star it on GitHub — it motivates me to build more such projects!

-For further details about this project verify pdf document named "User Instructions for Running the ATM System Code"
+NOTE : For further details about this project verify pdf document named "User Instructions for Running the ATM System Code"

+---